UGA Specific Information for Computer Science

 FREQUENTLY ASKED QUESTIONS

-When should I start looking for jobs?
+When should I start looking for jobs/internships?
 The tech industry has two main recruitment seasons- September/October and January/February.
-May graduates are encouraged to recuit during both seasons.
-To support your search, the UGA Career Center hosts the Engineering & Computer Science fairs in September and January every year.
+May graduates are encouraged to recuit during both seasons, especially fall.
+To support your search, the UGA Career Center hosts the Engineering & Computer Science fairs in September and January/February every year.
 To see the specific dates, look on Handshake

 What should a computer science resume look like?
 A computer science resume typically follows a standard resume formatting.
 To see a good example, check out the UGA Career Center resume samples.

 What are cover letters?
 Why do I need to write them?
 A cover letter is a business letter written to the employer that explains why you are qualified and a good fit for their open position.
 It accompanies your resume when you apply for a job.
 While your resume is an overview of your experiences, a cover letter directly address how those experiences have qualified you for the role.
 The cover letter “builds the bridge” between your resume and the position description so that there is no miscommunication regarding your qualifications.
 For example, “My experience in ____ and ___ have directly prepared me for this role.”
 Good cover letters are tailored to the job you are applying to.
 Even if a cover leter is not required for a role, submitting one demonstrates your initiative and excitement about the role.
-To see an example cover letter, check out page 36-37 in the Career Guide
+To see a breakdown of a good cover letter, check here

 Are internships important?
 Internships are great tools to help you achieve your goals for full-time employment.
 Computer Science students typically complete an internship the summer before their final year, but you are welcome to search for an internship earlier if you would like.
 While they are excellent tools, they are not prerequisites for the workforce.
 You can demonstrate your skills and experiences through other mediums, like class and/or independent projects, part-time jobs, student leadership, and more.